 Our next stop was the Oklahoma Hall of Fame at the Gaylord-Pickens Museum where we beat the heat in a museum that is cool in every sense of the word.
 The museum tells the story of Oklahoma through its people via high-tech, interactive exhibits.
 You’ll find video-driven displays on Sooner State citizens who demonstrate the five characteristics of Oklahomans – perseverance, optimism, pioneer spirit, individualism and generosity.
 Oklahomans featured include familiar names such as singer and actress Reba McEntire, Olympic gymnast Shannon Miller, astronaut Shannon Lucid, humorist Will Rogers, indie rockers The Flaming Lips, skateboard great Mat Hoffman and jazz pioneer Charlie Christian.

-Our final adventure for the day was at Pole Position Raceway in Oklahoma City.
-This 85,000 square foot, climate-controlled facility offers the fastest indoor rental karts in the nation.
-With karts that go up to 45 mph, a video game arcade, pool tables and an on-site café, you can’t help but have a good time here.
-They have a high-tech tracking system that monitors the results of the races and tracks your driving history if you are a repeat visitor.
+Our final adventure for the day was at Oklahoma Motorsports Complex in Norman.
+This national racetrack features the fastest concession go-karts in the state.
+With karts that go up to 50 mph, a video game arcade and national motocross, pit bike and supermoto races, you can't but have a good time here.
 After we got signed up and selected helmets, the race was on!
-The course is challenging and the race is several laps long, so you have time to get a feel for the track and begin to push the envelope.
+The course is challenging with twelve thrilling turns, and the track is .7-mile long, so you have time to get a feel for the track and begin to push the envelope.
 Being able to turn corners at just the right moment and then hitting the straight-away at full throttle was the perfect way to end a day of enjoying indoor attractions in the Oklahoma City metro area.